dan-murillo/python-api-challenge/README.md

 ## Data Reference

-All the data was generated during the mini-project, hence, there are no data references other than the libraries and APIs used in the code: CitiPy, the OpenWeatherMap API, and the Geoapify API.
+All the data were generated during the mini-project, hence, there are no data references other than the libraries and APIs used in the code: CitiPy, the OpenWeatherMap API, and the Geoapify API.

 ```#Thank you for reading me!```